backmall/financialTicker/README.md

 # financialTicker

 Typescript website parsing csv files and displaying live changes in a table and a graph.
 Only basic design implemented as the main purpose of the task was to implement functionality.
+[DEMO](https://backmall.github.io/financialTicker/) -available here (github pages not always working with csv files)

 ### Setup
 For the purpose of development and testing Visual Studio Code has been used with _live-server_ extension.